Witch trials in the early modern period: Lamothe-Langon

-15th century trials and the growth of the new heterodox view
+15th century trials and the growth of the new view on witchcraft

 Witch trials were still uncommon in the 15th century when the concept of diabolical witchcraft began to emerge.
 The study of four chronicles concerning events in Valais, the Bernese Alps and the nearby region of Dauphiné has supported the scholarly proposal that some ideas concerning witchcraft were taking hold in the region around western Switzerland during the 1430s, recasting the practice of witchcraft as an alliance between a person and the devil that would undermine and threaten the Christian foundation of society.

 The Perrissona Gappit case tried in Switzerland in 1465 is noted for the thoroughness of the surviving record.

 The skeptical Canon Episcopi retained many supporters, and still seems to have been supported by the theological faculty at the University of Paris in their decree from 1398.
 It was never officially repudiated by a majority of bishops within the papal lands, nor even by the Council of Trent, which immediately preceded the peak of the trials.
 But in 1428, the Valais witch trials, lasting six to eight years, started in the French-speaking lower Valais and eventually spread to German-speaking regions.
 This time period also coincided with the Council of Basel (1431–1437) and some scholars have suggested a new anti-witchcraft doctrinal view may have spread among certain theologians and inquisitors in attendance at this council as the Valais trials were discussed.
 Not long after, a cluster of powerful opponents of the Canon Episcopi emerged: a Dominican inquisitor in Carcassonne named Jean Vinet, the Bishop of Avila Alfonso Tostado, and another Dominican Inquisitor named Nicholas Jacquier.
 It is unclear whether the three men were aware of each other's work.
 The coevolution of their shared view centres around "a common challenge: disbelief in the reality of demonic activity in the world."

 Nicholas Jacquier's lengthy and complex argument against the Canon Episcopi was written in Latin.
 It began as a tract in 1452 and was expanded into a fuller monograph in 1458.
 Many copies seem to have been made by hand (nine manuscript copies still exist), but it was not printed until 1561.
 Jacquier describes a number of trials he personally witnessed, including one of a man named Guillaume Edelin, against whom the main charge seems to have been that he had preached a sermon in support of the Canon Episcopi claiming that witchcraft was merely an illusion.
-Edelin eventually recanted this view, most likely under torture.

 In the Catalan Pyrenees during the Kingdom of Aragon, in 1424 the Code of Ordinances of the Àneu Valleys were enacted and is the first legal text in Europe that specifically addresses the persecution of witchcraft and provides insight into medieval legislation related to the phenomenon of witchcraft.